smcclab/smc-course/_assessments/04-lens-performance.md

 {:.info}
 If you have trouble getting your laptop to output video and audio over HDMI please sort this out well before the final performance.

+### External Equipment

+You are allowed to use equipment external to your laptop for the purpose of controlling your computer music software in the final performance.
+This includes MIDI controllers, human-interface devices, microbits, etc. There are a few caveats:

+- You may not use any equipment that requires AC power (that is, USB-powered or battery powered equipment only).
+- You may not use any equipment that requires more than one person to carry.
+- You may not use any equipment that creates sound which is used in your performance (i.e., external synthesisers, DJ decks, samplers are not allowed).

+Keep in mind that you are creatinng an _ensemble_ performance and any equipment used should contribute to how your ensemble works together to create music.
+Any external equipment you use must be clearly documented annd listed **as a referennce** in your performance materials.

+### External Software

+- You are allowed to use libraries or extensions for the comupter music systems used in the course, but these should be clearly documented and listed **as a reference** in your performance materials.

+- You are allowed to use middleware that goes in between computer music software and an external or internal hardware interface (e.g., Osculator, Wekinator or MobMuPlat).

+- You are not allowed to use music production software such as Ableton Live, ProTools or Logic in your performance.

+- Any external libraries that you use should be used in a sophisticated, original, and independent way in order to show your attainment of the learning outcomes.

+{:.warn-box}
+Use of non-referenced software in your performance is a breach of [academic integrity](https://services.anu.edu.au/learning-teaching/academic-integrity/academic-integrity-best-practice-principles-for-learners) at ANU.
+Investigating such a breach, even unintentional mistakes, is time consuming and stressful for both the student and course convenor.
+It could delay your completion of this class.
+Please be very careful about your references and the software you have used.

 ## Marking criteria {#marking}